Quick answer

 What nutrients does White beans provide for babies?

-White beans provides nutrients like fibre, iron, folate, protein that support babies' growth and development.
+White beans provides nutrients like potassium, fibre, vitamin C, iron that support babies' growth and development.

 How long can I store White beans for babies?